ianwhite/html_class_merge/README.md

-# html_class_merger
+# html_class_merge

-`html_class_merger` is a crystal shard that enables you specify how html classes should be merged, and so merges them.
+`html_class_merge` is a crystal shard that enables you specify how html classes should be merged, and so merges them.

 ## Motivation